Paloma Aguirre

-Paloma Aguirre (born 1977/1978) is an American conservationist and politician serving as a member of the San Diego County Board of Supervisors.
-She previously served as the 19th mayor of Imperial Beach, California, from 2022 to 2025.
-A member of the Democratic Party, she was elected to the San Diego County Board of Supervisors in an April 2025 special election.
+Paloma Aguirre (born 1977/1978) is an American conservationist and politician serving as a member of the San Diego County Board of Supervisors since 2025, representing District 1.

-Prior to her election as mayor, Aguirre served on the city council of Imperial Beach.
-She was the first Latina elected to both posts.
-Aguirre also worked for the conservationist non-profit Wildcoast.
+A member of the Democratic Party, she previously served as the 19th mayor of Imperial Beach, California from 2022 to 2025 and as a member of the Imperial Beach city council from 2018 to 2022.
+She was the first Latina to hold either office.

 Personal life and education

 Aguirre was born in San Francisco, California, to Mexican immigrant parents who waited tables.
 She lived in San Francisco until the age of eight, when she moved with her family back to their hometown of Puerto Vallarta, Mexico, where she graduated high school.
 Aguirre also taught herself to surf despite facing misogynistic comments, eventually becoming one of the top bodyboarders in the country.

 Aguirre moved back to the United States in 2001 to further her education and bodyboarding career, winning several competitions and even competing in men's divisions.
 She eventually settled in Imperial Beach, California.
 Aguirre graduated from the University of San Diego with a bachelor's degree in psychology, becoming the first member of her family to graduate from college.
 She subsequently earned a certificate in nonprofit management from Brandman University and a master's degree in marine biodiversity and conservation from the Scripps Institution of Oceanography at the University of California, San Diego.

 Aguirre resides in Imperial Beach with her husband Delio and their two dogs.
 She is openly bisexual.